layilin/SP23-33852/_texts/full-text.md

 [^f126n6]: By Sylvan bard, Grainger literally means poet from the wilderness.
 Grainger seems to be referring to himself insofar as he was writing from the Caribbean rather than from metropolitan London.

 [^f126n7]: Robert Melville (1723-1809), Scottish army officer and colonial governor.
 Like Grainger, he studied medicine at the University of Edinburgh before joining the British army and fighting in the War of Austrian Succession (1740-1748).
-During the Seven Years' War (1756-1763), he fought in the Caribbean, becoming temporary governor of Guadeloupe after defeating the French and then governor of Grenada, Tobago, Dominica, St. Vincent, and the Grenadines in 1764.
+During the Seven Years' War, he fought in the Caribbean, becoming temporary governor of Guadeloupe after defeating the French and then governor of Grenada, Tobago, Dominica, St. Vincent, and the Grenadines in 1764.
 He was also the founder of the St. Vincent botanic garden, which became a major scientific research station later in the eighteenth century.

 [^f126n8]: Grainger's invocation of an Indian wreath further makes the point that the poem is a product of the Caribbean.

-[^f126n9]: Myrtle \(*Myrtus communis*\) is an aromatic shrub native to the Mediterranean region and associated with Venus, the goddess of love.

 ---